fricciardi/datetime2/docs/base_classes.rst

    If not ``None``, this attribute is a Python :class:`fractions.Fraction` that represents the fraction of a day that must be added to current time to get UTC.
 The value is given as a fraction of a day.

-.. attribute:: Time.to_utc_obj

-   This attribute is used to store the object passed as ``to_utc`` in any of the relevant constructors.
-This object does not contribute to the semantics of the :class:`Time` object.

 :class:`Time` has two instance methods: